calzonelover/Lightweight-Multi-modal-Encoder-for-Thai/README.md

 | **Thai Encoder**   |  |  |   |  |
 | [Thai-Cross-CLIP](https://github.com/vikimark/Thai-Cross-CLIP) | 0.167 | 0.475 | 0.197  | 0.523  |
 | [Thiswork]() |   |     |   |   |

-## Benchmark
-For testing the cross-modal retrieval performance in Thai fot both directions: text-find-image and image-find-text.
-The results from  multilingual and dedicated Thai encoder are shown in the following table.

 ## References
 [1] C. Polpanumas and W. Phatthiyaphaibun, thai2fit: Thai language Implementation of ULMFit.
 Zenodo, 2021. doi: 10.5281/zenodo.4429691.